UCB-stat-159-s21/site/Hw/hw07-permute-contrib.md

 _Note:_ some of these tips were previously in a separate document, now merged here as part of the homework (partly so the automated numbering scheme matches our homework numbers).

-These notes should help you work through some of the issues we discussed in lecture, regarding how to render the sphinx documentation for `cryptorandom` in the hub, and how to then view your own build of these docs through the hub.
+These notes should help you work through some of the issues we discussed in lecture, regarding how to render the sphinx documentation for `permute` in the hub, and how to then view your own build of these docs through the hub.

 Basically we need to solve the following problems:

-1. We need to ensure that pytest, Sphinx and other tools find and use our in-development version of `cryptorandom` instead of the system-wide one, so our new work is reflected in the tests and documentation we create.
+1. We need to ensure that pytest, Sphinx and other tools find and use our in-development version of `permute` instead of the system-wide one, so our new work is reflected in the tests and documentation we create.
 1. We need to be able to build the documentation on JupyterHub and view the resulting docs online easily, through the Hub.

 Credit and huge thanks to [Yuvi Panda](https://github.com/yuvipanda) from the JupyterHub/Berkeley team for his help navigating the proxy issues detailed below.